chinanf-boy/awesome-stars/README.md

 ## TypeScript

+- [worker-dom](https://github.com/ampproject/worker-dom) - The same DOM API and Frameworks you know, but in a Web Worker.
 - [rust-playground](https://github.com/integer32llc/rust-playground) - The Rust Playground
 - [gtr-cof](https://github.com/mikehadlow/gtr-cof) - Interactive music theory dashboard for guitarists. http://guitardashboard.com/
 - [packagephobia](https://github.com/styfle/packagephobia) - ⚖️ Find the cost of adding a new dependency to your project